 We do not process requests from organisations looking to receive top-rated status.

 As well as providing recommendations, our donation platform lists other very promising funds, charities and nonprofits that we think are worth listing publicly so that donors can more easily consider them.
-These fall into two categories:
+These fall into three categories: